dart-lang/sdk/runtime/vm/service/service.md

   // The RPC name of the extension that was added.
   //
-  // This is provided for the ServiceExtensionAdded. string extensionRPC [optional];
+  // This is provided for the ServiceExtensionAdded event. string extensionRPC [optional];

+  // The extension event kind.
+  //
+  // This is provided for the Extension event. string extensionKind [optional];

+  // The extension event data.
+  //
+  // This is provided for the Extension event.
+  ExtensionData extensionData [optional];
 }
 ```